 Then, in the 1960s, the system was challenged by an increase in addiction and its extension to that dangerous body, the working class.
 Newspapers began the shock-horror tactics that we know so well.
 The medical profession changed its attitude and joined the word-abusers and concept-manipulators, even to the extent of allowing, and initiating, shock horror.
 How did this happen?
 That is an interesting question and is, I think, important in the history of the medical profession in the twentieth century, though there is no time to explore it here.

 In recent years illegal drug use has been given such morally condemnatory labels as 'drug abuse' and 'drug misuse'.
 These are now regarded as medical diagnoses.
-They appear in official documents and in the names of official bodies—the Advisory Council on the Misuse of Drugs is powerful in forming government policy- and incidentally drugs are one of the few subjects about which the two main parties are in complete agreement.
+They appear in official documents and in the names of official bodiesthe Advisory Council on the Misuse of Drugs is powerful in forming government policy- and incidentally drugs are one of the few subjects about which the two main parties are in complete agreement.
 There is another government-funded body, the Standing Conference on Drug Abuse.
 Ironically and typically, a new government document emphasizes the importance of not being moralistic about 'drug abuse'![3]

 This is the only example I can think of where a moral judgement is used as a medical diagnosis.
 How did this come about?
 Why does no one, or at least no one with influence, protest?
 Another way of putting it may be to ask, In whose interest is this situation maintained?
 The idea of 'drug abuse' as a medical diagnosis, and the attitude it reflects, have produced a language of their own.
 I call it Drugspeak.
 In George Orwell's 1984 the language Newspeak, the origin of all the modern so-called 'speaks', was designed in order to make it impossible to think in any way other than the party line.
 That's how it is with Drugspeak.
 Corruption of language is probably inevitable where there are strong reasons for suppressing, confusing, or simply avoiding the truth.
 It seems that the phrase 'drug abuse', used to mean 'illegal drug use', was first used in the United States to express disapproval of the use of cocaine by Southern blacks.
 As so often happens, the phrase was, and is, used to condemn the user and his group rather than the drug itself.

-possess a particular attraction for certain psychologically and socially maladjusted persons who have difficulty in conforming to the usual social norms.
+The World Health Organization has also tended to attack the user rather than the use of drugs.
+For instance, one committee said that certain drugspossess a particular attraction for certain psychologically and socially maladjusted persons who have difficulty in conforming to the usual social norms.
 These include 'arty' people such as struggling writers, painters, and musicians; frustrated non-conformists; and curious, thrill-seeking adolescents and young adults.

 You can work out the details of Drugspeak by looking and listening to the use of such words as 'consensus', 'specialty', 'flexibility', and 'maintenance'.
 They are all used by drugspeakers in special ways that maintain the status quo.